defenseunicorns/uds-package-confluence/docs/configuration.md

               value: true # Set to true to enable clustering
             - path: confluence.clustering.enabled
               value: true # Set to true to enable clustering
           variables:
             - name: CONFLUENCE_REPLICAS
               path: confluence.replicaCount
               default: 1  # Do not increase this until step 3 below
 ```

 Enabling clustering in the `uds-confluence-config` chart causes additional network policies/rules to be created providing things like [cookie-based session affinity through an Istio Destination Rule](../chart/templates/destinationrule.yaml#12) and permission for the Confluence pods to query the KubeAPI so they can locate and talk to each-other.

+> [!NOTE]
+> When clustering is enabled, the pods will be switched to Istio sidecar mode.
+This is required because Istio Ambient mode does not support the port exclusion mechanisms needed for Hazelcast clustering to function properly.

 You may also need to select a different storage class for the Confluence PVCs to enable multiple read/write access, as every pod will connect to a shared PVC.
 This settings is at the path: `volumes.sharedHome.persistentVolumeClaim.storageClassName`.